 relatively simple way using html.
 If you cannot read it, please click on

-the link at the top right of this email to see the newsletter on the Web.
+the link at the top of this email to see the newsletter on the Web.

-We invite you to email the editor or any
+We invite you to email the editor or a

 coordinator on the MnWE Committee listed below.
 You also are always

-MnWE Committee meetings per year: to join the listserv, email
+MnWE Committee meetings per year.
+To join the listserv, email Richard at

-If you’d like to attend a meeting, or join the committee for in-person
+If you’d like to join the committee for our online Zoom meetings or simply

-News editor Richard Jewell without copyright so that anyone may quote,
+Jewell without copyright so that anyone may quote, paraphrase, or forward

-paraphrase, or forward any or all parts freely, unless otherwise noted.
-We
+any or all parts freely, unless otherwise noted.
+Articles written by

-do ask that you give credit to the
+ask that you give credit to the MnWE News

 and when you use material that has been quoted or paraphrased in this